 À la Bordelaise

-The easiest way to dine local is simply go for any tempting item on the menu that includes à la Bordelaise (Bordeaux) in its name.
-This said, there is no one straightforward interpretation of à la Bordelaise which mean different things depending on the dish.
+The easiest way to dine local is simply to go for any tempting item on the menu that includes à la Bordelaise (Bordeaux) in its name.
+This said, there is no one straightforward interpretation of à la Bordelaise which means different things depending on the dish.
 Cèpes à la Bordelaise translates as some of France's finest mushrooms oven-baked in an earthenware dish with butter, garlic and the juice of green grapes.
 Entrecôte à la Bordelaise, more predictably, sees a feisty steak served with a rich red-wine sauce laced with shallots and herbs, while escargots à la Bordelaise are local snails cooked in tomatoes and white wine.

 Eels & Oysters

-No dish is more emblematic of Bordelaise cuisine than lamproie à la bordelaise, a devilishly unique dish starring slippery lampreys (a type of eel, practically prehistoric in appearance) fished in abundance in the nearby Gironde Estuary.
+No dish is more emblematic of Bordelaise cuisine than lamproie à la bordelaise, a devilishly unique dish starring slippery lampreys (a type of eel, practically prehistoric in appearance) that are fished in abundance in the nearby Gironde Estuary.
 Local myth says that when slaves in Burdigala (Roman Bordeaux) fell out of favour, the Romans fed them to the lampreys.
-A sucker fish, lampreys attach themselves to the bellies other fish to feed on their blood.
+A sucker fish, lampreys attach themselves to the bellies of other fish to feed on their blood.
 In the Bordeaux kitchen, they are chopped up into small pieces and slowly cooked over three successive days with leeks and spiced red wine.
-The resultant stew is traditionally conserved in jars, stored in the larder and eaten months later – in the honourable company, bien sûr, of a medium-aged St-Émilion or Pomerol red, perhaps.
+The resultant stew is traditionally conserved in jars, stored in the larder and eaten months later – in the honourable company, bien sûr, of a medium-aged St-Émilion or Pomerol red perhaps.

 Bordeaux also has oysters, shoals of them, brought into market fresh each morning from nearby Arcachon and Cap Ferret.
 Not quite as exotic as they might sound, huîtres à la Bordelaise are simply freshly shucked oysters served on a bed of crushed ice, with hot crépinettes (little sausages) and a glass of fridge-cold, white Entre-deux-Mers.